cottonmalone/dudu-bot/README.md

 $greet - Sends a cute message depending on what the developer sets it to.

+$CheckQueueSize - Reports the amount of people currently in the queue

 $logout - For the admin only.
 Will turn off the bot for testing.

 **How to Run**